Love

 3. Script and assume the reconnection

 Write it in the present tense, focused on the feeling: "I feel calm, valued, and connected."
-Then practice assuming that you are someone worthy of exactly that, with or without them.
+Then practice assuming you are someone worthy of exactly that, with or without them.

 4. Take honest, respectful action

 If reaching out is appropriate, do it from a settled place, not to pressure or test them.
 Aligned action here might be an honest message, or it might simply be living well and staying open.
-Never try to manipulate or guilt someone into returning.
+Never manipulate or guilt someone into returning.
 Their free will stays theirs.

 5. Release the timeline